L1n111ya/SL-MIA/README.md

 # SL-MIA
-Membership inference attack is all swarm-learning need
+Membership inference attack is all swarm-learning need.